Welcome Centre University of Lucerne

 - Health insurance ID card

 Finding accommodation in Switzerland can be a time-consuming process.
 You should therefore allow sufficient time to look for accommodation.
 Housing in Switzerland is relatively scarce and is expensive compared to other countries.
 There are usually multiple applications for a single apartment.
 Part of the application involves filling in a form.
 Most landlords require proof of personal liability insurance (details can be found in the section headed "After your arrival") and the payment of a deposit (1–3 months’ rent).
-The monthly rent does not include secondary costs such as electricity, water, heating, telephone/internet, cable TV and Billag (a state radio and television licence fee).
-As a consumer you are required to register with the billag, the website is available in German, French and Italian.
+The monthly rent does not include secondary costs such as electricity, water, heating, telephone/internet, cable TV and the state radio and television licence fee (serafe AG).

 The University of Lucerne does not own any guest houses, but it does work with the Student Mentor Foundation, which offers one-room studio apartments in addition to student rooms.
 For details of rental prices and availability, please visit the website of the Student Mentor Foundation Lucerne.